 - The SPX options used switch such that the old VIF becomes VIN and the options with 36 days to expiration become VIF.

-- Once a month on a Wednesday VIX futures and options expire (expiration calendar).
+- Once a week, almost always on a Wednesday VIX futures and options expire (expiration calendar).
 Soon after market open a special opening quotation of VIX called SOQ is generated.
 Its ticker is VRO and it’s used as the settlement value for the futures and options.
 Unlike the VIX’s normal calculation, the SOQ uses actual trade values of the underlying SPX options not the mid-price between the bid and ask.
 Only one series of options, the ones with exactly 30 days to expiration are used.

-Although SPX weekly options are available for 5 weeks in the future, the VIX calculation uses the SPX monthly options (expiring the 3rd Friday of the month) instead of the weeklies when they fit into the 24 to 36-day window used by the calculation.
+Although SPX weekly options are available for 6 weeks in the future, the VIX calculation uses the SPX monthly options (expiring the 3rd Friday of the month) instead of the weeklies when they fit into the 24 to 36-day window used by the calculation.
 The SPX weeklies expire at market close on Friday but the monthly options expire at market open on Friday.
-By using these monthly options the CBOE keeps the VIX futures/options settlement process identical with the previous month-based VIX calculation.
+By using these monthly options the CBOE keeps the monthly VIX futures/options settlement process identical with the previous month-based VIX calculation.

 The chart below illustrates how the CBOE changed the VIX calculation methodology in 2014.